vprokopchuk256/factory_girl_library/README.md

 # When you should use it

-* You have a lot of tests where object instances are creaated.
+* You have bunch of simple tests that creates data examples internally
-* You trying to make test as atomic as possible.
+* You are trying to make test as atomic as possible.
   So one object instance is described / used in the most of your test cases.

 # When you should NOT use it